cstrawberry/predictive-universe/docs/paper/07_minimal_predictive_unit.md

 *Proof sketch.*

 1. *Quantum register ($M_2$).* Born weights are derived via a Gleason/Busch argument (App.
 G.1), which requires a nontrivial quantum factor; the minimal such factor is $M_2(\mathbb C)$.
 2. *Pointer ($M_2$).* An RID step that erases $\ge\ln 2$ nats requires a binary irreversible kernel *represented within the MPU* (PU minimalism).
-If this bit were purely classical/external, the measured algebra would fail the non‑contextuality used in App.
+If this bit were purely classical or external, the measured algebra would fail the non‑contextuality assumption required in App.
 G. Thus an internal $M_2(\mathbb C)$ factor is necessary to carry the pointer coherently pre‑RID.
 3. *Recursion ($M_2$).* Closing SPAP demands a control qubit that (a) gates prediction/verification, (b) enforces reversibility of the unitary part, and (c) keeps predictive consistency across frames (Sec.
 5).
 This control must be representable as a two‑state quantum factor to preserve PCE symmetry across frame refinements; otherwise mixture linearity in the frame function is violated.
 4. *Commutation & minimality.* These three roles must commute (control/pointer may not disturb the superposition algebra outside RID).
 By the structure theorem for finite C\*-algebras, the smallest algebra containing three commuting $M_2(\mathbb C)$ factors is $M_2(\mathbb C)\otimes M_2(\mathbb C)\otimes M_2(\mathbb C) \cong M_8(\mathbb C)$ of dimension $8$.
 5. *Exclusion $d_0<8$.* If $d_0<8$, $\mathfrak A$ cannot contain three commuting $M_2$’s; one of the three registers collapses (violating either App.
 G additivity, the RID cost bound, or SPAP closure).